lamastex/scalable-data-science/_sds/basics/instructions/prep.md

 $ dockerCompose/
 $ docker-compose up -d
 ```
-as nstru
+after downloading the zip file below for `dockerCompose`

 More details are here:

-- You need to download the contents of the dockerCompose directory only (will be made availbale as zip):
+- You need to download the contents of the dockerCompose directory only (will be updated via this [zipped file]()):
   - https://github.com/lamastex/scalable-data-science/blob/master/_sds/basics/infrastructure/onpremise/dockerCompose/
 - Quickly getting started once you have installed docker-compose and are inside the directory containing contents of `dockerCompose`:
   - https://github.com/lamastex/scalable-data-science/blob/master/_sds/basics/infrastructure/onpremise/dockerCompose/readmes/startingNotes.md